lentzi90/kube-ops/scenarios/add-worker.md

 ```

 Make sure that the inventory file (`inventory.ini`) is up to date with the new
 worker and correct `k8s_version` for example.
-Then run the playbook:
+Then run the playbooks:
 ```
-ansible-playbook playbooks/deploy-kubernetes.yml
+ansible-playbook playbooks/provision-all.yml --tags prereq ansible-playbook playbooks/deploy-kubernetes.yml
 ```